KhronosGroup/Vulkan-Guide/chapters/checking_for_support.md

 ### BSD Unix

 Grab the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#linux).
-Build Vulkan SDK using command ./vulkansdk.sh and run the [vulkaninfo](https://vulkan.lunarg.com/doc/sdk/latest/linux/vulkaninfo.html) executable to easily check for Vulkan support as well as all the capabilities the device offers.
+Build Vulkan SDK using the command `./vulkansdk.sh` and then run the [vulkaninfo](https://vulkan.lunarg.com/doc/sdk/latest/linux/vulkaninfo.html) executable to easily check for Vulkan support as well as all the capabilities the device offers.

 ### iOS